shapeshifter/shapeshifter-specification/CONTRIBUTING.md

 ## Local preview

 The Python MkDocs tools in this project are managed using [Poetry](https://python-poetry.org/).
-Using Poetry you can setup a local development environment environment:
+Using Poetry you can set up a local development environment:

 ```
-$ poetry install --no-root
+$ poetry install
 ```

+For Windows users: you need to install WeasyPrint as described [here](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#windows).

-Then you can run a process that continously monitors the source and serves it online:
+Then you can run a process that continuously monitors the source and serves it online:

 ```
 $ poetry run mkdocs serve